Aliases for RNASEL Gene

 GeneCards Summary for RNASEL Gene

-RNASEL (Ribonuclease L (2',5'-Oligoisoadenylate Synthetase-Dependent)) is a Protein Coding gene.
-Diseases associated with RNASEL include prostate cancer 1 and chronic fatigue syndrome.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+RNASEL (Ribonuclease L) is a Protein Coding gene.
+Diseases associated with RNASEL include Prostate Cancer 1 and Chronic Fatigue Syndrome.
+Among its related pathways are Immune System and Immune response IFN alpha/beta signaling pathway.
 GO annotations related to this gene include RNA binding and protein kinase activity.
+An important paralog of this gene is KIDINS220.

 UniProtKB/Swiss-Prot for RNASEL Gene

 Endoribonuclease that functions in the interferon (IFN) antiviral response.
 In INF treated and virus infected cells, RNASEL probably mediates its antiviral effects through a combination of direct cleavage of single-stranded viral RNAs, inhibition of protein synthesis through the degradation of rRNA, induction of apoptosis, and induction of other antiviral genes.
 RNASEL mediated apoptosis is the result of a JNK-dependent stress-response pathway leading to cytochrome c release from mitochondria and caspase-dependent apoptosis.
 Therefore, activation of RNASEL could lead to elimination of virus infected cells under some circumstances.
-Might play a central role in the regulation of mRNA turnover.
+In the crosstalk between autophagy and apoptosis proposed to induce autophagy as an early stress response to small double-stranded RNA and at later stages of prolonged stress to activate caspase-dependent proteolytic cleavage of BECN1 to terminate autophagy and promote apoptosis (PubMed:26263979).
+Might play a central role in the regulation of mRNA turnover (PubMed:11585831).